 In 1994, Hirono was elected lieutenant governor of Hawaii and led efforts to bolster the state's tourism industry.
 Also, as she had done in the state House of Representatives, as lieutenant governor, she fought to revamp insurance laws and extended her reach into the worker's compensation realm, reforming that infrastructure as well.

 In 1998, Mazie Hirono once again ran for lieutenant governor, winning by a razor-thin margin.
 Once re-elected, Hirono was back to work, becoming president of the National Commission on Teaching, the Hawaii Policy Group and America's Future.
 She also launched the first wide-ranging Pre-Plus program, which paved the way for universal pre-school education in the United States.
-When the end of her second term came along in 1998, Hirono could not seek another re-election due to term limits, and, thusly, a change of pace was in order.
+When the end of her second term came along in 2002, Hirono could not seek another re-election due to term limits, and, thusly, a change of pace was in order.
+She decided at first run for mayor of Honolulu, but fate interceded and she ran for the governorship of Hawaii instead.
+She won her primary race, if only by 2,000 votes, but lost the general election to Linda Lingle, who became Hawaii's first female governor.